OALabs/frida-extract/README.md

 ```

 #### Pass Arguments
-If the packed PE file you are attempting to extract requires arguments you can pass them using the `--ags` command.
+If the packed PE file you are attempting to extract requires arguments you can pass them using the `--args` command.
 Multiple arguments can be passed as comma separated.
 ```
 python FridaExtract.py bad.exe --args password
 ```